Cornerstone Fellowship: Response to COVID-19 and church online

-Cornerstone Fellowship gave a total of $1.5 million in 2018 to local and global non-profits, charities, outreach, and ministries.
-One of their goals is to get to a point where entire weekends are dedicated so that 100% of any income goes straight out the doors.

-In response to the 2010 Haiti earthquake, Cornerstone Fellowship sent a contractor, Balch, to help rebuild the community.

-Locations

-As of 2022, Cornerstone Fellowship has five physical locations.

 Mission, values, and beliefs

-Cornerstone Fellowship states that their objective is to help their followers take their next step with Jesus and their vision is to repair the fabric of the East Bay.
-They accomplish this through their multi-site model and online church presence.
+Cornerstone Fellowship states that their objective is to help their followers take their next step with Jesus and their vision is to repair the spiritual fabric of the East Bay.
+They intend to accomplish this through their multi-site model and online church presence.

 The Church's core values are Outreach, Generosity, Community, Care, and Equipping.

 Their Statement of Faith lists beliefs including: